emw8105/gemini-showcase/README.md

 3. Add tests for new functionality
 4. Submit a pull request

-## License

-MIT License - see LICENSE file for details

 ## Acknowledgments

 - **Google Gemini** for vision analysis API
 - **Google Lyria** for music generation API
-- **yt-dlp** for reliable YouTube video processing

 ---